MixPayProtocol/legacy2.developers.mixpay.me/content/guides/mixpay-protocol/become-a-broker.md

 This article will guide you how to use MixPay Protocol to integrate your payment method into the MixPay Checkout page.

 The following screenshot is the Checkout Page of MixPay.
-After integration, your crypto wallet will appear in the Mixin Pay and Binance Pay list:
+After integration, your crypto wallet will appear in the On-chain Pay and Binance Pay list:

 <div align="center">
     <div style="max-width:320px">